MetalInMyVeins/RipsawEngine/README.md

 # Note

 - There is absolutely zero tolerance for any AI generated code in `engine/`.
-If you want to contribute in the engine, write everything by yourself. `sandbox/` is for testing the engine which can essentially mean that it's game code.
-You can test in any way you want but no AI generated code in `sandbox/` would be pushed to the main branch.
-On the other hand, scripts in `scripts/` are unrelated to the engine codebase.
+If you want to contribute in the engine, write everything by yourself. `sandbox/` is for testing engine features.
+You can test in any way you want but no AI generated code in `sandbox/` would be pushed into the main branch.
+On the other hand, scripts in `scripts/` are just helper scripts unrelated to engine.
 So, as long as the functionality works properly, anything is acceptable.
 For example, `scripts/gen_docs.py` is completely AI generated whose functionality is to parse documentation from engine codebase and automatically generate [README.md](README.md).

 - All methods and variables in engine must be properly documented abiding by doxygen documentation rules.